One of the early goals of Pipelines as Code on Tekton was to ensure the project’s CI could run using itself.

 url: https://github.com/openshift-pipelines/pipelines-as-code

-The key part is the branch and event_type spec fields, where in plain english means I want to have all the tags push handled and run in the namespace pipelines-as-code-ci
+The key part is the branch and event_type fields, which specify that all pushed tags should be handled and run in the pipelines-as-code-ci namespace.

-I then created a [release-pipeline.yaml][3] PipelineRun in my .tekton directory with the annotations needed:
+Next, I created a release-pipeline.yaml PipelineRun in the .tekton directory, adding the necessary annotations:

 pipelinesascode.tekton.dev/on-event: "[push]"